Lincoln Corporation Tramways: Griffiths-Bedell stud system

-The tramway was one of very few in England operated with a Griffiths-Bedell Stud contact system in the roadway.
+The tramway was one of very few in England operated with a Griffiths-Bedell stud contact system in the roadway.
 This initial method of power provision survived until 1919 when this was replaced with overhead wires.
 The reason for the replacement was that gas leaked from the mains which found its way into the electric power cable conduit.
 This appeared in a startling and dangerous manner, as the gas ignited by the arcing of the magnetic switches, with the result that the cast iron covers for the inspection boxes were blown off, and on more than one occasion, hurled into the air.
-To minimise the risk of explosion, an electric blower was installed at the Depot, and was started up every morning before the first car left the Depot, and this blew a current of air through the conduit, clearing it of any gas.
+To minimise the risk of explosion, an electric blower was installed at the depot, and was started up every morning before the first car left the depot, and this blew a current of air through the conduit, clearing it of any gas.

 The other main problem with the stud system, was the requirement to have a large magnetic contact under the tramcar to activate the studs.
 These magnetic contacts would collect any metal based debris (horse shoes etc.) left on the road surface.
 This occasionally caused a dead short, actuating the circuit breakers at the Brayford Power station, and bringing all cars to a halt.

-By 1919, the Corporation decided to replace the stud system with overhead wires.
+By 1919, the corporation decided to replace the stud system with overhead wires.

 Accidents and incidents

-The Electricity and Tramways Committee of the Corporation reported on 6 June 1908 that there had been an explosion and claim for compensation for injuries received by Mrs. Blatherwick.
+The Electricity and Tramways Committee of the corporation reported on 6 June 1908 that there had been an explosion and claim for compensation for injuries received by Mrs. Blatherwick.

 In 1913 a collision occurred between two cars and claims for injuries were deposited on behalf of four passengers.

 Closure

-The system was closed on 31 December 1929.
+Only one tram route was ever operated; Lincoln Corporation had introduced motorbuses on other routes in 1920.
+The tram system was closed on 4 March 1929, and the trams were replaced by Leyland TD1 double-deck motorbuses.